The Three Year Rule: How To Stay Motivated Working On A Long-Term Project

 Commit to doing something for 3 years.
 5 years.
 Even 20 years.

-The number of years is not that important – of course, it should be at least a couple of yours so you can make some real progress.
+The number of years is not that important – of course, it should be at least a couple of years so you can make some real progress.
 The most important thing is to set the right expectations right from the start.
 To convince your mind that it will take time to see results.

 Here are some actionable steps: